Code-Institute-Submissions/GMontaque-hangman-game/README.md

 ### HOME Page

 - Below you will see an image of the landing page when the user loads up the site.
 It contains the following features:
-  - the rules of the game
+  - The rules of the game
-  - a visual image of the game to be played
+  - A visual image of the game to be played
-  - the game title
+  - The game title
-  - a button which will take the user to the game page
+  - A button which will take the user to the game page

 ![Home Page](assets/img/homepage.png)

 ### Game Page

 - The game page is what the user sees when they navigate from the home page to the game page.
 It contains the following features:
-  - the title of the game
+  - The title of the game
-  - the toggle music button which plays the game tune
+  - The toggle music button which plays the game tune
-  - a stopwatch
+  - A stopwatch
-  - a selector drop-down, allowing the user to choose the word length
+  - A selector drop-down, allowing the user to choose the word length
-  - a counter for the number of lives left
+  - A counter for the number of lives left
-  - an icon which shows the games rules when clicked
+  - An icon which shows the games rules when clicked
-  - a game reset button
+  - A game reset button
-  - blank squares representing letters to guess
+  - Blank squares representing letters to guess
   - 26 alphabet letters

 ![Game Page](assets/img/gamepage.png)